Next: , Previous: Package FL.UTILITIES, Up: Reference manual

 Anaphoric macro from (Graham 1993).

 Short form for defining an inlined function.
-It should probably be deprecated, because it won't be recognized by default by editors.
+It should probably be deprecated, because it won’t be recognized by default by some IDEs.
+Better use the inlining macro directly.

 Sets temporary bindings.

-— Macro: MULTI-FOR (VAR START STOP) &BODY BODY
+Macro: MULTI-FOR (VAR START STOP &KEY FROM-END) &BODY BODY

 (multi-for (x #(1 1) #(3 3)) (princ x) (terpri))